denten-books/plain-text/1-device.md

 Change* (1966), and Viktor Fekiss's *The Technological Man* (1969).
-Calling for the institution of a new field in 1959, the editors of the inaugural issue of the journal *Technology and Culture* would write about the "neglect of study of technology" amidst a body of extant work that has "scarcely constituted" a systematic scholarly discipline [@kranzberg_at_1959].
+Calling for the institution of a new field in 1959, the editors of the inaugural issue of the journal *Technology and Culture* would write about the "neglect of the study of technology" amidst a body of extant work that has "scarcely constituted" a systematic scholarly discipline [@kranzberg_at_1959, 5-6].
 "*Technology* is a word whose time has come," Langdon Winner would still write in 1978 in his influential *Autonomous Technology* [@winner_autonomous_1978, 4].